sciZer0/newdiscoveries/c/README.md

 > **In some cases, Energy can neither be created nor destroyed — only converted from one form of Energy to another, but in another cases, Energy can be taken for free or can be destroyed**

-And below we will see confirmation of this New Law of Conservation of Energy.
+Below we will see confirmation of this New Law of Conservation of Energy.

 --